It’s devastating when your laptop dies.

 5. Look out for Sales and Discounts

-This one might be a bit obvious, but when you're on the hunt for a new laptop, it's important you know when and where to look.
+This one might be a bit obvious, but when you're on the hunt for a new laptop, you must know when and where to look.
 During different months of the year, you can find huge sales on new laptops.